Nursing documentation: Progress notes

 A progress note is the record of nursing actions and observations in the nursing care process.
 It helps nurses to monitor and control the course of nursing care.

 Generally, nurses record information with a common format.
 Nurses are likely to record details about a client's clinical status or achievements during the course of the nursing care.

 Recording format

 Paper-based nursing documentation

 The paper-based nursing documentation has been in place for decades.
 Client's data are recorded in paper documents.
 The information in these documents needs to be integrated for sense-making in a nursing decision.

 Electronic nursing documentation

 Electronic nursing documentation is an electronic format of nursing documentation an increasingly used by nurses.
 Electronic nursing documentation systems have been implemented in health care organizations to bring in the benefits of increasing access to more complete, accurate and up-to-date data and reducing redundancy, improving communication and care service delivery.
+In some settings, such systems also include documentation tools that assist nurses with drafting and reviewing care notes during clinical encounters, including ambient documentation systems used alongside electronic records in routine practice by platforms such as Twofold Health and similar services.